 Batman: The Adventures Continue - Season Two finds that Gotham City is changing.
 After Mayor Hill is killed by a mysterious assailant, Batman finds himself tracking down an ancient order that's long been buried under the streets of Gotham: The Court of Owls.
 But what does this group have to gain from the death of Mayor Hill...and how can Deadman help the Dark Knight?
 Will the clues lead Batman to an ancient Gotham City legend?
 And who else besides Boston Brand will materialize as the Gotham Knights get to the bottom of this ages-old mystery?

-Batman: The Adventures Continue - Season Two kicks off with Mayor Hamilton Hill kicking the bucket, offering an interesting, potentially game-changing way to kick off the season.
-Unfortunately, the premise is squandered and ultimately feels unnecessary as Season Two stumbles toward an underwhelming finale.
+The death of Mayor Hamilton Hill kicks off Batman: The Adventures Continue - Season Two, offering an interesting, potentially game-changing way to start things off.
+Unfortunately, the premise is squandered and ultimately feels unnecessary as Season Two stumbles toward its underwhelming finale, which boils down to essentially a soft reset of the Hills.
 However, while the destination might not be the best, and the journey there is filled with more than a few downs, there's also plenty of ups!

 Please note this review may contain spoilers.